JohnForster/CV/README.md

 #### Excited about Code
 I am passionate about tech, and am excited by the cutting edge and where the future of tech is headed.
 Artificial Intelligence, Virtual and Augmented Reality and the Internet of Things are all brimming with possibility, and I would love to be a part of realising that.
 I have contributed to SC2AI, a community effort to develop artificially intelligent bots capable of playing Starcraft II, which has been chosen as Google DeepMind's next target after Go.

-I attend tech meet-ups around london, including Tech for Good (a community dedicated to using technology to do good in the world), and an indie game development meet-up.
+I attend tech meet-ups around london, including Tech for Good (a community dedicated to using technology to do good in the world), an indie game development meet-up, and Javascript AI.

 ## Education